 - Make sure that your product data meets the requirements to prevent disapprovals.
 Using the violating items listed in the email as a reference, you can plan an approach to avoid violating the product data requirements in the future.

 If your account has received a warning, has been suspended or if any of your items have been pre-emptively disapproved, you can request a review using the Request review button.
 For each country of sale, you’ll see one Request review button only, and you’ll only be able to request a review if there are no other pending requests for that country.
 If your account has multiple data quality issues in the same country of sale, the review will apply to all issues for that country of sale.

 During the warning period, you can request one courtesy review of your account at any time.
 Once you request a review, the status of the associated issue will change to 'Under review'.
 If all of your issues are resolved, the warning will be lifted and your ads will continue serving as normal.
-If any of the issues are not resolved, the account will remain warned and your ads will continue to serve throughout the warning period.
+If any of the issues aren't resolved, the account will remain warned and your ads will continue to serve throughout the warning period.

 If you don't resolve your data quality issues after your first request for review, you can make a second request for review at any time.
-If your issues aren't resolved after the second request, this will trigger a one-week cool-down period during which the review button will be blocked.
-Your account will remain suspended or in pre-emptive item disapproval state during this period and you won't be able to request another review.
-This one-week cool down also applies to all subsequent requests for review.
+If your issues aren’t resolved after the second request, this will trigger a one-week cool-down period during which the review button will be blocked.
+Your account will remain suspended or in pre-emptive item disapproval state during this period and you won’t be able to request another review.
+This one-week cool-down also applies to all subsequent requests for review.
 You can see the end date of any cool-down period by navigating to the Diagnostics page of Merchant Center and clicking the 'Account issues' tab.